Keeping a Dream Journal: Unlock Your Subconscious Mind

 - Write something every morning.
 Even "no recall" is useful data.
 Gaps in recall often correlate with stress or disrupted sleep cycles.

-What to write in your dream journal
+What should you write in your dream journal?

 - Colors and sensory details — these matter more than most people realize.
 A dream in muted gray tones feels different from one in vivid technicolor.